takahashikzn/JSONtype/README.md

 - Type handlers MUST NOT execute arbitrary code.
 - Parsers SHOULD enforce limits on nesting depth, token count, and string length.
 - Date/Decimal/BigInt MUST be validated strictly.
+- Implementations SHOULD provide a configuration option to reject user-defined type handlers for untrusted input, treating all unknown types as simple unwrap.
+This prevents potential deserialization vulnerabilities.

 ## 7. Comparison (Informative)